GLASSES, DISHES, FLATWARE, COOKWARE, SERVE-WARE, FURNITURE

 The ‘stuff’ we can’t live without; but know little about!

 Long before written words, these everyday essentials chronicled man’s history.
 After the Industrial Revolution, hand-crafted essentials were copied and mass-produced in broad, affordable price ranges.
-Their quality was good and man kept striving to make them better—until the 1970’s.
+Their quality was good and man kept striving to make them better—until the 1970’s when commercials in our living rooms, implanted brand-names in our psyche.

-When we began to view commercials in our living rooms, brand-names were implanted in our psyche.
-Brandcompetitionultimately stirred price wars that lowered the quality and price of many everyday essentials.
+Brandcompetitionbegan ceaseless price wars that continue to lower the quality and price of many everyday essentials.
 This explains creaky sofas, falling drawer fronts, wobbly table and chair legs, knives that don’t cut, chipped dishes, warped frying pans—and many other deficiencies!

-These quality issues are the result of raw materials and production standards determined by each manufacturer.
+These quality issues are the result of raw materials and production standards determined by each manufacturer and no longer required on product labels.
 Since all home essentials ‘look’ good when new; how do we know if they ‘are’ good?
-Real, timeless standards of quality—are nowhere in print.
+Honest, timeless standards of quality—are nowhere in print.